hwikgren/PNANetwork/README.md

 		3. of connections between the individuals in 2., the connections come from appearing in same documents
 	* <b>See the folder NetworkCreation for more details</b>

+### Dataset creators
+* Heidi Jauhiainen (University of Helsinki) was responsible for research design, data extraction and validation, dataset creation, and software development.
+* Tero Alstola (University of Helsinki) was responsible for research design, validation, and Assyriological research.
+* Saana Svärd (University of Helsinki) was responsible for conceptualization and funding acquisition.
+* Krister Lindén (University of Helsinki) was responsible for conceptualization and methodology.
+* Repekka Uotila (University of Helsinki) worked on normalization and reference lists.

 ### Acknowledgements